salesforce/WikiSQL/README.md

 ## Leaderboard

 If you submit papers on WikiSQL, please consider sending a pull request to merge your results onto the leaderboard.
 By submitting, you acknowledge that your results are obtained purely by training on the training split and tuned on the dev split (e.g. you only evaluted on the test set once).
+Moreover, you acknowledge that your models only use the table schema and question during inference.
+That is they do *not* use the table content.

 | Model                                                          | Dev <br /> logical form <br /> accuracy | Dev <br /> execution <br /> accuracy | Test <br /> logical form <br /> accuracy | Test <br /> execution <br /> accuracy |
 | :---:                                                          | :---:                                   | :---:                                | :---:                                    | :---:                                 |